How to Launch a Tool Cart OEM Program

 • Factory Compliance: Verify the factory's ISO 9001 certification for quality management systems.

-• Transit Protection: Require ISTA-certified drop testing for all tool cart packaging and shipping to mitigate transit damage.
+• Transit Protection: Require ISTA-certified drop testing for all packaging to mitigate transit damage.

 • Spare Parts: Negotiate terms for a percentage of replacement parts (e.g., spare casters, locks, or slides) to be included in the shipping container.